Munna Bhai M.B.B.S.: Accusations of plagiarism

+Lack of budget

 Hirani did not have a big budget to shoot the film.
 As a result, he had to change the way certain scenes were shot.
 For example, the film ends with stills of Munna Bhai's wedding.
 Hirani was told that setting up a wedding stage and making a wedding outfit for Gracie Singh would cost him several thousand rupees.
 To save on some of that money, Hirani arranged to have the stills shot on an actual wedding stage set up for a real wedding near the sets.
 The production team reached an agreement with the wedding hall management and used their stage after a wedding ended.

 Music

 The music is composed by Anu Malik.
 Lyrics for the songs are penned by Abbas Tyrewala and Rahat Indori.
+Vocals for Dutt were supplied by Vinod Rathod.

 According to the Indian trade website Box Office India, with around 1,000,000 units sold, this film's soundtrack album was the year's one of the highest-selling.